-PB completed a high level analysis of the asset management capabilities typically demonstrated in an AMP and the core capabilities which should be demonstrated by a mature asset management system.
+PB completed a high level analysis of the asset management capabilities typically demonstrated in an AMP and the core capabilities which should be demonstrated by a mature asset management system6 within an organisation operating in a competitive market.
+As discussed in Section 3.1, PB considers the PAS 55 an appropriate source given its aim to provide international best practice for asset management using experience from asset managers of a broad range of assets in both regulated and unregulated organisations.
 This identified a set of capabilities which were not typically demonstrated in an AMP, and hence could not sufficiently be assessed by external stakeholders.